Financial companies choose how they

 Your Application Submission

 When you complete and submit the application form, you certify that all of the statements in the application are true and complete and are made for the purpose of obtaining credit.
-You authorize FundingWay to share your application and related information with its lending partner(s) in order to complete the processing of your application.
-You authorize FundingWay and its lending partners to retain and rely on your application and to access your credit report in order to evaluate your credit application.
+You authorize FundingWay to share your application and related information with its lending partner(s) and Finance Lending Institutions in order to complete the processing of your application.
+You authorize FundingWay its lending partners and Finance Lending Institutions to retain and rely on your application, to access your credit report in order to evaluate your credit application and to verify the information in your application, including income and employment.
 In addition, you acknowledge that you have read the state-specific notices related to your application and agree to receive Electronic Documents.
-You further authorize FundingWay’s lending partner(s) to disclose any credit decision and related credit decision details to FundingWay and other lending partners.
-By clicking the 'Submit' button at the bottom of the form, you authorize third-party lending institutions to share information in your application, and any other credit information they obtain, with other third parties who may be able to offer or arrange for a direct loan and/or dealer financing.
-FundingWay, and up to five participating dealers, lenders and other third parties may contact me on any number provided, using automated telephone dialing systems, text and/or pre-recorded messages to expedite my request and present other relevant offers.
+You further authorize FundingWay’s lending partner(s) and Finance Lending Institutions to disclose any credit decision and related credit decision details to FundingWay and other lending partners.
+By clicking the 'Submit' button at the bottom of the form, you authorize third-party lending institutions and Finance Lending Institutions to share information in your application, and any other credit information they obtain, with other third parties who may be able to offer or arrange for a direct loan and/or dealer financing.
+FundingWay, it's Finance Lending Institutions and up to five participating dealers, lenders and other third parties may contact me on any number provided, using automated telephone dialing systems, text and/or pre-recorded messages to expedite my request and present other relevant offers.
 By clicking the submit button, I am consenting to these methods of contact.
 Consent is not required as a condition of the services.

 Last updated March 24, 2013